Welcome to the Duval family history page! This site is devoted to Charles and Sarah

 village in the rural area south of Montréal as he sought work.
 Over the years, they

-lived in Ste-
+lived in Ste- her twenty-

 On 10 February 1873, she married Charles Duval in St-